nabelly19/Experiencia-Criativa-5s/README.md

 # Experiencia-Criativa-5s
-This repository is a place to include a college semestral work
+This repository is a place to include some college's activities